-RIS: Strategy for retail investors in Europe
+RIS: strategy for retail investors in Europe

 Learn about the Retail Investment Strategy (RIS), a new European initiative to restore investor confidence and protection and boost investment in the EU capital markets.